-Any microphone-only or a very "microphonic" pickup won't work well with the ToneWoodAmp, as it will cause immediate feedback.
+Any microphone-only or a very "microphonic" pickup, like the LR Baggs Lyric, won't work well with the ToneWoodAmp, as it will cause immediate and uncontrollable feedback.

 *High gain pickups, like the aforementioned K&K Pure MINI and Expression 2 can be very sensitive to hi-gain effects such as the AutoWah and Overdrive.
 To ensure the best results, we recommend you first read about Using High Gain effects with Sensitive Pickups.
 It may be imperative for you to change and overwrite the default Volume and Gain setting for these effects from the Effect Memory.

-The following videos will guide you through the proper steps:
+The following videos will guide you through the proper steps to dial in TWA to work best with your pickup system:

 - Adjusting the Master Gain